davidrihtarsic/davidrihtarsic.github.io/Robotika_Zacetna/Skripta/Experiential_Learning_of_Robotics.md

 |  0 |  1 |                |
 |  1 |  0 |                |
 |  1 |  1 |                |

-Table: All combinations of the states of motor's connectors.
+Table: All combinations of the states of motor's connectors. {#tbl:motor_combo}

 ## Questions:

-1. For each combination of digital outputs mark the state of the motor (fulfill the [@tbl:motor_combo ]).
 2. Try to stop the shaft of the DC motor for a short time and try to remember how difficult it is?
 3. Why does motors' shaft not spinning if the digital output state are  `1` and `1`.